walmartlabs/thorax/README.md

 ## Form handling in Thorax

-Narrative narrative narrative narrative narrative narrative narrative narrative narrative narrative narrative narrative narrative narrative narrative narrative narrative narrative narrative narrative narrative narrative narrative narrative narrative narrative.
+SECTION NARRATIVE: Thorax provides three methods to help with handling form data: `serialize`, `populate` and `validateInput`. `serialize` transforms form inputs into JSON. `populate` fills in a form's inputs with attributes from a model. `validateInput` performs client side form validation.

 ### serialize *view.serialize([event], callback [,options])*

-Serializes a form. `callback` will receive the attributes from the form, followed by a `release` method which must be called before the form can be submitted again. `callback` will only be called if `validateInput` returns nothing or an empty array. `options` may contain:

-- `set` - defaults to true, whether or not to set the attributes if valid on a model if one was set with `setModel`
-- `validate - defaults to true, whether or not to call `validateInput` during serialization
-- `children` - defaults to true, whether or not to serialize inputs in child views
-- `silent` - defaults to true, whether or not to pass `silent: true` to `model.set`
+NARRATIVE: Serializes a form to JSON, using the name attribute of the input as the key and the text the user typed as the value.

-Each form input in your application should contain a corresponding label.
+API: Each form input in your application should contain a corresponding label.
 Since you may want to re-use the same form multiple times in the same view a `@cid` attribute with a unique value is provided to each render call of each template:

     <label for="{{@cid}}-last-name"/>
     <input name="last-name" id="{{@cid}}-last-name" value="Beastridge"/>